|What's Selhurst Park Like?|

 great from the back of the stand, due to the

-there is the odd supporting pillar to contend with
+is the odd supporting pillar to contend with too!

-too!
-Whilst Alex Jones adds; 'If you sit in the
+Whilst Alex Jones adds; 'If you sit in the bottom

-bottom half of the stand for an afternoon kick off,
+half of the stand for an afternoon kick off, in the

-in the earlier part of the season, then don't be
+earlier part of the season, then don't be surprised

-surprised if you end up trying to keep the sun out
+if you end up trying to keep the sun out of eyes'.

 On my last visit there was a particularly good atmosphere within the ground, especially from the home fans in the Holmesdale Road End.
 I was impressed with the Palace fans, who clearly were passionate about their Club, but in a non-intimidatory manner, towards away fans.
 In fact there was plenty of good banter going on between the two sets of supporters.
 There are plenty of refreshments available, however, if you if there is a sizeable away support, then getting food and drink could be a problem because there is only one small refreshment area to cater for the whole away support.
 Plus as there is no formal queuing system, then joining the scrum that inevitably ensues at the counter, is not for the faint hearted so you may consider getting something outside of the ground before the game starts.
 Also if you do happen to visit the Gents, watch out for the small downward flight of steps to the toilets.
 I almost went flying!